50 Digits of Pi: A Journey into the Infinite

 -

 Engineering and Physics: Pi is fundamental in calculations involving circles, spheres, and other curved shapes.
 It's crucial in structural engineering, mechanical engineering, electrical engineering, and even astrophysics.
-For example, calculating the circumference of a pipe, the area of a circular lens, or the volume of a spherical tank all require pi.
+Take this: calculating the circumference of a pipe, the area of a circular lens, or the volume of a spherical tank all require pi.

 -